-Martha Crone was Curator of the Wildflower Garden.
-Russell H. Bennett was Chairman of the Board of Dunwoody Institute; Dorthy Binder was a Twin Cities Journalist; Donald C. Dayton was President of the Dayton Company; Leonard F Ramberg was affiliated with the American Swedish Institute and Augsburg College where he was later Chairman of the Board of Regents.
+The background of the other directors is: Russell H. Bennett was Chairman of the Board of Dunwoody Institute; Dorothy Binder was a Twin Cities journalist; Donald C. Dayton was President of the Dayton Company; Leonard F Ramberg was affiliated with the American Swedish Institute and Augsburg College where he was later Chairman of the Board of Regents.
 Details on those four directors HERE.

 The Summer was fairly dry and Martha Crone had to use supplemental water.(1) She also added two additional non-native species to the Garden:

 On of the plant oddities repeated itself this year.
-She located Rue anemone doubles.
+Martha located Rue Anemone doubles.
 Two on May 19 near Fletcher MN and 10 on July 31 at Red Wing MN.
-In 1951 she was given one “in coffee can from Mrs H. S, Olson, 302 So.
+In 1951 she was given one “in coffee can from Mrs. H. S. Olson, 302 So.
 D. St., Lake Worth, Florida, found at Wacouta near Red Wing in 1923.”
 (1951 Garden Log)